 - Victims have a right to due process in criminal court proceedings.

 - Victims have a right to timely notice of judicial proceedings they are to attend and cancellations of any proceedings.

 Services Provided by the

-University Police Department Victim Assistance Program
+University Police Department Victim Support Program

 - Twenty-four hour support/outreach to victims of violent crime.